AudioGroupCologne/SMATBIN/README.md

 Calculation of SMATBIN filters for a 19 channel Zylia ZM-1 SMA, which can be used for real-time dynamic binaural synthesis of Zylia ZM-1 captures using the SoundScape Renderer (SSR) [1].

 * `DEMO_gen_SMATBIN_for_SSR.m` calculates and exports SMATBIN filters for 360 horizontal head orientations in the SSR-BRS format.
 Additionally, a `*.asd` file (SSR scene description) is generated, which can be loaded with the SSR
-* Using a Jack server [3], the SMA signals can be routet to the SSR
+* Using a JACK server [3], the SMA signals can be routed to the SSR

 #### Screenshot of the Jack routing and the SSR
 <img src="src/.doc/Smatbin_zylia_filters_SSR_screenshot.png" alt="Overview" width="650"/>